Managing Property Under an Out-of-State Order

 If a conservator has been appointed in another state and a petition for a protective order is not pending in this state, the conservator appointed in the other state, after giving notice to the appointing court of an intent to register, may register the protective order in this state by filing as a foreign judgment in a court of this state, in any county in which property belonging to the protected person is located, certified copies of the order, the letters of office and of any then current bond required by the appointing court.

-A.R.S. § 14-12402The filing must be made in the county where the protected person's property sits.
-This makes sense: local courts handle local property matters, and the county where assets are located is the natural venue.
+A.R.S. § 14-12402The filing must go to the county where the property sits.
+In other words, local courts handle local property matters.

 What Makes This Different From Guardianship Registration

-Conservatorship registration has one additional requirement compared to guardianship registration.
-The conservator must also file a certified copy of any bond currently required by the appointing court.
-Because conservatorships involve managing financial assets, the bond provides a layer of protection for the person whose property is being managed.
+Conservatorship registration adds one extra step.
+The conservator must also file a copy of any bond the original court requires.
+This bond protects the person whose assets are being managed.

-Like guardianship registration, this option is only available when no protective order petition is already pending in Arizona.
-If a competing petition exists, the conservator must work through that proceeding instead.
+This option is only open when no other petition is pending here.
+If a competing case exists, the conservator must work through that case first.
+The court will not accept a registration while another case is active for the same person.